 The air filter(s) should be inspected at least monthly and cleaned or replaced as required.
-There are many types of filters that are commonly used.
+There are two types of filters that are commonly used.
 Washable filters (constructed of aluminum mesh, foam, or reinforced fibers) may be cleaned by soaking in mild detergent and rinsing with water.
-The fiberglass disposable type should be REPLACED before it becomes clogged.
-Other filter types should be serviced in accordance with the manufacturer's recommendations.
+The fiber-glass disposable type should be REPLACED before it becomes clogged.